Session Agenda

 This year’s session proposals tell us that ANDE’s community is asking sharper questions—and building bolder collaborations.
 The agenda is shifting from reactive support to strategic design; from siloed programs to connected systems; from isolated stories to scalable solutions.
 Members are not just proposing new tools.
 They are reshaping the conversation about what it means to build ecosystems that are fit for the future.

-We will be presenting a draft agenda for the Conference very soon.
 If you haven’t registered, now is a good time to save your spot.
-We look forward to meeting and discussing with you at Haven Riviera Cancún for ANDE’s 2025 Global Annual Conference, where these ideas—and the people behind them—will come to life.
+We look forward to meeting and exchanging ideas with you at Haven Riviera Cancún for ANDE’s 2025 Global Annual Conference—where these conversations, and the people driving them, will come to life.

 Not an ANDE Member?